Reaching out from our Front Porch

 Now in its fifth year, in a partnership with FISH Food Bank and Spirit of Grace Church, Riverside is home to a free Thanksgiving dinner.
 The team also supports a free dinner in Cascade Locks.

 If you would like to help with the Thanksgiving dinner, we need volunteers to both prepare and serve food.
 Donations are needed to purchase food as well.
 Please contact Riversider Gean Rains.
 Our full commercial kitchen at Riverside gives us an opportunity to feed and nurture not only our congregation, but our community.

 Royal Ewing Garden

 Riverside’s back yard has been converted into a raised-bed vegetable garden that supports numerous food-related events at Riverside, as well as the Thanksgiving dinner.
 The garden needs volunteer planters, weeders, waters and harvesters.
-If you would like to help, please contact Lorre in the church office.
+If you would like to help, please contact Kate in the church office.